 skipping or missing school, lost interest in sports or other favorite activities,

-Parents should be aware of signs of drugs and drug items, including pipes and rolling
+Parents should also be aware of signs of drugs and drug items.
+These include:

 Long-term studies of high school students show few young people use other drugs without

 first trying marijuana.
-For example, the chance that a child will try using cocaine
+So the chance that a child will try cocaine is much higher

 Marijuana can be harmful in several ways.
-Some of these are felt right away and others
+Some of these are felt right away.
+Others

 damage a person's health over time.
 Marijuana affects short-term memory and the ability

 to handle difficult tasks.
-With the use of stronger types of marijuana, even simple
+When using stronger types of marijuana, even simple tasks

-are more often involved in car crashes than people who don't use marijuana.
+users get in car crashes more often than people who don't use marijuana.
 They also

 may have more risky sexual behavior.
 There is a strong link between drug use, unsafe

-sex, and the spread of sexually transmitted diseases.
+sex, and the spread of sexually transmitted infections.

-Under the influence of marijuana, students may find it hard to study and learn because
+Students who use marijuana may find it hard to study and learn because it hurts the

-it hurts the ability to concentrate and pay attention.
-And young athletes may perform
+ability to focus and pay attention.
+And young athletes may perform poorly.
+THC affects

-Synthetic marijuana products have the potential for more serious adverse effects.
+Synthetic marijuana products can have even more harmful effects.
+Hallucinations, kidney

-Hallucinations, kidney damage, seizures, and even death have been reported with the
+damage, seizures, and even death have been reported with these products.

-Marijuana smoke contains some of the same compounds that cause cancer like tobacco,
+Marijuana smoke contains some of the same compounds that cause cancer as tobacco.

 Treatments for marijuana dependence are similar to therapies for other drug-abuse